on-merrit/sdg_analysis/notebooks/04-oa_apcs.md

 # APC prices
-We need to do this only for first and last authors, right?
+The figures below use full counting, but for first and last authors separately.

 ```r
 step1_apc_prices <- papers %>%